FAQ

 Vape Considerations

 Cannabis vapes follow the same Smoke-Free Air Act provisions as cannabis flower.
 Vape pens are subject to the same prohibitions in parks, subways, indoor spaces, and within 100 feet of schools.
-Vape vapor is more discreet than flower combustion smoke (lighter smell, faster dissipation, no visible plume after the exhale), but the legal framework is identical.
-A vape user in Bryant Park is exposed to the same summons as a flower smoker.
+Vapor may be more discreet than combustion smoke, but the legal rules are identical.
+A vape user in a city park faces the same summons as a flower smoker.

 Edibles Are A Different Category

-The page covers smoking.
-Edibles, beverages, tinctures, and topicals do not produce smoke or vapor and are not governed by the Smoke-Free Air Act.
-Edibles can be consumed anywhere lawful possession allows, including parks (where smoking is prohibited but edible consumption falls outside the smoking restriction) and pedestrian plazas.
-The catch is the timing: edibles consumed before driving create the same DWI risk as smoked cannabis consumed before driving.
-The cleanest pattern is to consume an edible at home or at a fixed destination where you do not need to operate a vehicle for several hours after.
+This page covers smoking.
+Edibles, beverages, tinctures, and topicals do not produce smoke or vapor, so they are not governed by the Smoke-Free Air Act.
+That means they can be consumed anywhere lawful possession allows, including parks and plazas where smoking is banned.
+The catch is timing: an edible eaten before driving carries the same DWI risk as smoked cannabis.
+The safest pattern is to use an edible at home or somewhere you will not need to drive for several hours after.

 FAQs